 In infants with joint hypermobility the connective tissue that holds the muscles together and connects the muscles to the bones via the tendons is very pliable.
 This affects the sensitivity of the stretch receptors and the muscle's readiness for action.

 In most instances the low muscle tone is linked to joint hypermobility.
-However, if an infant is floppy and appears to be weak a full assessment by a pediatrician is important to rule out other causes.
+However, if a baby is floppy and appears to be weak a full assessment by a pediatrician is important to rule out other causes.

 Read more Low muscle tone